carj/pyPreservica/docs/index.rst

     .. py:method::  folder(reference)

+    Returns a folder object back by its internal reference identifier

+    :param str reference: The unique identifier for the asset usually its uuid
+    :return: The folder object
+    :rtype: Folder
+    :raises SystemExit: if the identifier is incorrect

     .. py:method::  content_object(reference)

+    Returns a content object back by its internal reference identifier

+    :param str reference: The unique identifier for the asset usually its uuid
+    :return: The content object
+    :rtype: ContentObject
+    :raises SystemExit: if the identifier is incorrect

 .. py:class:: Entity

-    Entity is the base class for assets, folders and content objects
+    Entity is the base class for assets, folders and content objects They all have the following attributes

     .. py:attribute:: reference